AriFordsham/GHCWiki/static-values.md

 These notes discuss the design of the language extension for static values as proposed in [\[1](static-values#)\].
 We start with a brief contextualization of the extension with respect to Cloud Haskell, then run through the contents of the user guide and finally discuss the implementation.

+The corresponding ticket, to track progress, is [\#7015](https://gitlab.haskell.org//ghc/ghc/issues/7015).

 ## Cloud Haskell